 You may have been there during some of the best days of his life.

-Chances are you will get more out of this experience than your players!
+Chances are that you will get more out of this experience than some of your players!